bduggan/raku-webservice-overpass/README.md

 DESCRIPTION
 ===========

-This module provides a simple interface to the Overpass API.
+This is a simple interface to the Overpass API.
+Overpass is an API for retrieving OpenStreetMap data.
+Queries use the Overpass Query Language (Overpass QL).

 METHODS
 =======